 Lastly we may or may not support the product -

 From the diagram above we see that the business process we call Demand Fulfilment has 4 work processes.
 We can show these graphically in different ways.

-The diagram on the left shows a sequence of 4 critical work processes and by linking them together we imply that the outputs from one work process are inputs to the next process in the sequence shown.
-This may be accurate in some cases but it is likely there will be exceptions such as those mentioned in the adjacent column which this diagram does not accommodate.
+The diagram on the right shows a sequence of 4 critical work processes and by linking them together we imply that the outputs from one work process are inputs to the next process in the sequence shown.
+This may be accurate in some cases but it is likely there will be exceptions such as those mentioned above which this diagram does not accommodate.